Nihility-Ming/BWMCoverView/README.md

 # BWMCoverView

-BWMCoverView is a very easy to use advertising the carousel view, supports circular scrolling functions such as switching, asynchronous loading of images, animation, custom is very high.Ì∏Ñ
+BWMCoverView is a very easy to use advertising the carousel view, supports circular scrolling functions such as switching, asynchronous loading of images, animation, custom is very high.

 ######ScreenShot
 <table align="center">